 Section 2 (Existing Conditions) describes the general Klamath River region and existing recreation resources between J.C.
 Boyle Reservoir and Iron Gate Dam.
 Section 3 (Project Description and Anticipated River Conditions) provides a brief description of the Proposed Action and anticipated river conditions following its implementation.
 Section 4 (Future Disposition of Recreation Facilities and Sites) describes the proposed disposition of recreation facilities at existing recreation sites within the FERC Project Boundary, as well as anticipated disposition of recreation sites outside of the FERC Project Boundary.
-Section 5 (Recreation User Safety During Deconstruction) describes recreation management measures included in the Proposed Action that the Renewal Corporation will implement as enforceable obligations of the License Surrender Order.
+Section 5 (Recreation User Safety, Monitoring and Reporting) describes recreation management measures included in the Proposed Action that the Renewal Corporation will implement as enforceable obligations of the License Surrender Order.
 The Renewal Corporation proposes that the License Surrender Order requires these measures.
-Section 6 (New Recreation Sites for Future Installation) describes potential new recreation enhancement sites to be developed if the States of Oregon and California, as the prospective owners of these lands post-License Surrender, commit to such development.
+Section 6 (New Recreation Enhancement Sites) describes new recreation enhancement sites to be developed by the Renewal Corporation and the States of Oregon and California.
+The Renewal Corporation will provide subsequent notice to the Commission before such development.
 The Renewal Corporation proposes that a License Surrender Order authorize development of these sites on this condition, as they would be beneficial for future uses of the Klamath River but are not necessary for License Surrender.